(Updated Aug. 12, 2015)

 _ Two recent catchers generally considered to be Hall of Fame candidates, Ivan Rodriguez and Mike Piazza, never approached Simmons’ single-season career-best total for innings caught.

-_ Yadier Molina, a five-time Gold Glove Award winner, caught a career-high 1,176.2 innings for the 2009 Cardinals.
+_ Yadier Molina, a seven-time Gold Glove Award winner, caught a career-high 1,176.2 innings for the 2009 Cardinals.
 That’s 176 innings, or the equivalent of nearly 20 games, fewer than what Simmons did for the 1973 Cardinals.

 Playing primarily on the punishing artificial surface of Busch Stadium II, Simmons appeared in 161 of the Cardinals’ 162 games in 1973.
 He caught in all but nine of those games.